r3sult/odan.github.io/_posts/2019-09-21-slim4-compiling-assets-with-webpack.md

 ## Add assets

-Next, create a new `templates/user/user.js` file with some basic JavaScript and import some JavaScript:
+Next, create a new `templates/user/user.js` file with some basic JavaScript and import some CSS with `require`:

 ```js
 require('./user.css');